chaeAclark/blog_online_pretraining/README.md

 ## Additional Features
 ### Ignoring layers
 As added functionality, you can ignore layers that you either want trainable (either because they have few/no parameters, or because they are integral to the model).
-When passing the model into the trainer simnply specify the layer names that should be ignored.
+When passing the model into the trainer simply specify the layer names that should be ignored.
 ```python
 trainer = LayerwiseTrainer(model=model)
 trainer.compile(ignore=["dropout","flatten","pool","output"], **params)